 There are multiple symptoms relating to our digestive system and they can often cause discomfort, embarrassment and impact quality of life but they can often be supported through nutrition and lifestyle changes

-Diverticulitis is a condition that occurs when a single diverticulum or several diverticula (a part of the bowel) become inflamed or infected.
+Diverticulitis is a digestive health condition that occurs when a single diverticulum or several diverticula (a part of the bowel) become inflamed or infected.
+Dietary changes can help improve gut health and manage symptoms.

 The most common symptoms of IBS are abdominal pain and abnormal bowel habits.
-IBS is the most common disorder of the digestive system and up to one third of the population experience symptoms.
+IBS is the most common disorder of the gut affecting the digestive system and up to one-third of the population experience symptoms.

 Acid reflux is the regurgitation of some stomach contents including gastric acid (gastric reflux) into the oesophagus and is the major symptom of gastroesophageal reflux disease.